microsoft/azure-maven-archetypes/azure-spark-archetype/README.md

-# Maven Archetypes for Azure Arcadia Spark
+# Maven Archetypes for Azure Spark
 [![Maven Central](!!!)](!!!)

-This is the Maven Archetype for Azure Arcadia Spark.
+This is the Maven Archetype for Azure Spark.

 ## Required Parameters